Kyoto Travel Guide | Explore a City Rich in History and Tradition - GTN MAGAZINE

 LocationBest Viewing PeriodFeatures

-Tofuku-ji Temple Autumn FoliageMid-November - Early DecemberView from Tsutenkyo Bridge is spectacular, night illumination available
+Tofuku-ji Autumn FoliageMid-November - Early DecemberView from Tsutenkyo Bridge is spectacular, night illumination available

-Eikando (Zenrin-ji Temple)Mid to Late NovemberKnown as "Eikando of Maple Leaves," a famous foliage spot
+Eikando (Zenrin-ji)Mid to Late NovemberKnown as "Eikando of Maple Leaves," a famous foliage spot

 Arashiyama Autumn FoliageMid to Late NovemberViewing foliage from the Romantic Train is also popular